Living on one income

 I learned very quickly that I could make many things by hand.
-When I became pregnant with River, we bought her a mini crib.
+When I became pregnant with my first, we bought her a mini crib.
 I soon realized they don’t make very many options for mini crib bedding.
 I love the Online fabric store and Micheal’s for my craft supplies.

-That’s when I decided to learn how to sew, I sewed all of River’s bedding and many other of our household items.
+That’s when I decided to learn how to sew, I sewed all of my baby’s bedding and many other of our household items.
 I became so good at sewing that I even ran my own business selling crib bedding.

 Pinterest is a great way to figure out how to DIY for many things.
-I make farmhouse decor for my house, gifts for holidays, activities for River and many other things.
+I make farmhouse decor for my house, gifts for holidays, activities for my kids and many other things.

 3. Learning to cook from scratch

 Before meeting Cody I lived with family my whole life.
 I knew basic cooking skills, but nothing that was impressive.
 After several failed Pinterest meals and one fire (don’t ask), I finally started getting the hang of cooking.

 I was soon making my own pizza, bread, our favorite fast food meals and many other things from scratch.
 I saved us quite a bit by making everything at home and not buying prepackaged food.
 I love the crockpot, I just throw everything in and by dinner time I don’t have to do anything, but dish everyone’s plate.